BuyerQuest/terraform-tenable-nessus-scanner-aws/README.md

   - (Optional) Instance type, defaults to m4.large
   - (Optional) Instance name, defaults to nessus-scanner
   - (Optional) Scanner name (a friendly name to show in the Tenable.io UI), defaults to Instance name.

+### Outputs

+The module creates a security group, and you can access that group's id with the `security_group_id` output.
+Useful for opening up the AWS firewalls to allow scanning.

 #### Example: